 On top of all the resources we provide to campus residents, SDC acts as a liaison between the university administration and students.
 We provide students with the resources and ability to give feedback to the university, and are also the first place to go to find out what’s happening around campus.

-Many university departments, such as Housing Services and Dining, work closely with SDC in order to provide the best service possible to residents and make sure that students’ opinions are heard.
-You can represent your community by filling out the petition available on The Bridge and attending SDC meetings.
+Many university departments, such as Dining Services, Housing Services, Residential Education and Student Affairs, work closely with SDC in order to provide the best service possible to residents and make sure that students’ opinions are heard.
+You can represent your community by filling out the petition available on TartanConnect and attending SDC meetings.